 Improving rebuild performance by parallelizing the rebuild is only worthwhile if it ends up improving the overall ray tracing performance.
-Since most animated scenes require rebuilding the grid every frame, we measure the total ray tracing time for a frame using three of the widely different scenes mentioned in the previous section.
+Since most animated scenes require rebuilding the grid every frame, we measure the total ray tracing time for a frame using the three widely different scenes mentioned in the previous section.